Price Legibility and Fair Terms

 - comparison shopping breaks because labels and disclosures are inconsistent

-If the buyer cannot see the real deal until after commitment, the market is already tilted.
-And if the person cannot see enough to challenge a bad charge, a bad flag, or a bad contract term after commitment, the leverage keeps running.
+Those design choices create leverage.
+If the buyer cannot see the full deal until after commitment, the market is already tilted.
+If the person cannot see enough to challenge a bad charge, a bad flag, or a bad contract term after commitment, the leverage keeps running.

 Where this shows up